Fizzychaldy24/General-IT-Documentation/Network Administration/Network Configuration Basics.md

 - **Intrusion Detection Systems (IDS)**: Use an IDS to monitor traffic and alert you to potential threats, such as unusual traffic spikes or unauthorized access attempts.
 - **Log Analysis**: Regularly review system logs for unusual activities.
 Consider using tools like **Syslog** for centralized log management.
 - **Traffic Analysis**: Monitor the network for unusual traffic patterns using tools like **Wireshark** or **NetFlow**.

+## VPN Configuration

+A **Virtual Private Network (VPN)** is an essential tool for securing remote access to your network, ensuring encrypted communication over unsecured networks like the internet.

+### Setting Up a VPN:
+- **Choose a VPN Protocol**: Select a secure VPN protocol such as **IPSec**, **OpenVPN**, or **WireGuard**.
+Each protocol offers different features and levels of security.
+  - **IPSec**: Provides high-level encryption and is commonly used for site-to-site VPNs.
+  - **OpenVPN**: A flexible and secure open-source protocol, widely used for remote access.
+  - **WireGuard**: A newer, lightweight protocol designed to be faster and simpler to configure.
+- **Install VPN Software**: Install and configure the VPN software on your server (for site-to-site) or on user devices (for remote access).
+- **Generate VPN Keys**: For secure encryption, generate and distribute keys or certificates to authenticate devices.
+- **Network Configuration**: Ensure that the VPN server has the necessary routes to allow connected devices to access internal resources.

+### Securing VPN Connections:
+- **Strong Authentication**: Use strong authentication methods, such as **two-factor authentication (2FA)** or **certificate-based authentication**, to enhance security.
+- **Use Strong Encryption**: Ensure that the VPN connection uses strong encryption standards like **AES-256** for data privacy.
+- **Split Tunneling**: Configure split tunneling to route only certain traffic (e.g., internal resources) through the VPN while other traffic (e.g., web browsing) uses the regular internet connection.
+- **Regular Updates**: Regularly update your VPN software and review security configurations to protect against emerging vulnerabilities.

 ## Common Network Troubleshooting Tips